Course Readings and Reserves

 - Previous quarters’ reserves links copied from Canvas may not work; library staff will update lists each quarter if reuse is requested.

-- Links taken from the Canvas reserves module and posted in other locations may not work, due to copyright compliance safeguards.
+- Links taken from the Canvas reserves list and posted in other locations may not work, due to copyright compliance safeguards.

 If requested, the library can purchase copies of material to be scanned for electronic reserves use.